ziahassan/hugoblog/content/posts/2024-11-26-morning-magick.md

 slug = "morningmagick"
 +++

-The first things I do on most days of the year is make coffee.
+The first thing I do on most days of the year is make coffee.

 It's nothing fancy.
 I make a pot for myself and my wife.